Differential Bundles in Commutative Algebra and Algebraic Geometry: Differential Bundles for Commutative Rings

 Next, we must show that this pre-differential bundle also satisfies the extra assumptions required to make it a differential bundle.
-Firstly, it is straightforward to observe that $M[\varepsilon_1, \hdots, \varepsilon_n]$ is indeed the pullback of $n$ copies of the projection $\mathsf{q}$.
-Also, since $\rotatebox[origin=c]{180}{$\mathsf{T}$}$ is a right adjoint, it preserves all limits, and therefore all $\rotatebox[origin=c]{180}{$\mathsf{T}$}^n$ preserves these pullbacks.
+Firstly, as mentioned above, $M[\varepsilon_1, \hdots, \varepsilon_n]$ is indeed the pullback of $n$ copies of the projection $\mathsf{q}_M$.
+Also, since $\rotatebox[origin=c]{180}{$\mathsf{T}$}$ is a right adjoint\footnote{This is a standard result in commutative algebra; see also the discussion after Lemma \ref{lemma:cringOpisTan}.}, it preserves all limits, and therefore all $\rotatebox[origin=c]{180}{$\mathsf{T}$}^n$ preserve these pullbacks.
 So $(\mathsf{q}_M, \mathsf{z}_M, \lambda_M)$ satisfies assumption (\ref{prediff-i}) of Proposition \ref{prop:prediff}.
 Next, we must show that the following square is a pullback:

 So suppose $S$ is a commutative ring, and we have ring morphisms $f: S \to M[\varepsilon][\varepsilon^\prime]$ and $g: S \to R$ such that $\langle \rotatebox[origin=c]{180}{$\mathsf{T}$}(\mathsf{q}_M), \mathsf{p}_{M[\varepsilon]} \rangle \circ f = \langle 0_R, \mathsf{z}_M \rangle \circ g$, that is, for every $x \in S$ the following equality holds: